kkindorf/markdown/README.md

 A markdown previewer built with React

 I created this project as part of Freecodecamp's data visualization certificate.
-It's a pretty simple application that uses React's dangerouslySetInnerHTML function and the [Marked](https://www.npmjs.com/package/marked) mardkown parser library.
+It's a pretty simple application that uses React's dangerouslySetInnerHTML function and the [Marked](https://www.npmjs.com/package/marked) markdown parser library.

 How the application works: